milind-prajapat/Sudoku/README.md

 | Model    |      0.993     |      0.9931     |   0.993  |  0.9936 |

 ## Features
+1. **Image processing** enables the recognition of the sudoku
+2. **Data augmentation** using image data generator class, rotated, shifted, sheared and zoomed
+3. **Convolution neural network** combined with a deep neural network
+4. **Constraint programming** combined with backtracking enables faster solutions to the sudoku

 ## Limitations
+1. Sudoku with excess noise and highly slanted sudoku might fail to recognize
+2. Sudoku in images with the lesser quality might also fail to recognize
+3. Incorrect prediction of the extracted digits might cause the formation of incorrect sudoku or sudoku having no solution

 ## References
 1. [Printed English Characters](https://drive.google.com/file/d/1UYUyG0Z_33_IiMjOhy48w_ek38j-68dx/view?usp=sharing)